Active interference suppression in frequency-division-multiplexed quantum gates via off-resonant microwave tones: Conclusion

 \section{Conclusion}

-In this paper, we have presented an active interference suppression method for simultaneous gate operations based on the OFDM scheme.
+In this study, we developed an active interference suppression method for simultaneous gate operations based on the OFDM scheme.
 We have demonstrated a reduction in the infidelity of single-qubit gates by deliberately incorporating off-resonant orthogonal or quasi-orthogonal microwave tones.
-Notably, we have shown analytically and numerically that this reduction is approximately proportional to the inverse square of the number of incorporated microwave tones.
+Notably, we have analytically and numerically shown that the infidelity scales as $N_{\mathrm{d}}^{-2}$, the inverse square of the number of incorporated microwave tones.

 Further, we have shown that fast-oscillating terms neglected under the RWA affect gate fidelity.
 By shifting the centroid of the off-resonant microwave tones in the frequency domain, we mitigated this effect and achieved higher fidelity.